Thursday, November 29, 2018

 GK: Dida (Brazil)

-Didi was mainly remembered for his 8 seasons with AC Milan.
+Didi started his senior club career in Brazil in the early 1990s with Vitória before moving to Cruzeiro and Corinthians.
 He was the hero of the 2003 Champions' League Final when he helped Milan to win the penalty shootout against Juventus.
 He became the first Brazilian keeper to be nominated for Ballon d' Or that year.
 He went to three World Cup Finals and started in 2006 for the Seleção.
+He was capped 91 times.

 GK: Diego Lopez (Spain)